holoviz/panel/doc/explanation/styling/design.md

 The `bootstrap.css` file includes styling overrides for many different components and will be loaded by all `Viewable` components.

-#### CSS stylesheet
+#### CSS stylesheets

-All these design stylesheets open with CSS variable definitions which map the global color definitions to specific variables used by a particular design system:
+All design stylesheets open with CSS variable definitions which map the global color definitions to specific variables used by a particular design system:

 ```css
 :host, :root {